 In the induced trivialization $\T\T H\approx\T(H\times\h)\approx\T H\times\T\h\approx\T H\times\h\times\h$, the admissible variation along $(h(t),\eta(t))$ generated by $(h(t),\xi(t))\in\T_{h(t)}H$ corresponds to

-\end{prop} \newnew{ \begin{proof} The justification of formula \eqref{eqn:adm_path_g} is very simple: standard admissible curves in $\T H$ are simply the tangent lifts of base curves in $H$.
+\end{prop} \begin{proof} The justification of formula \eqref{eqn:adm_path_g} is straightforward: standard admissible curves in $\T H$ are simply the tangent lifts of base curves in $H$.
 Thus a curve $(h(t),\eta(t))$ corresponds to an admissible curve if and only if its image $h(t)_\ast\eta(t)\in\T H$ is the tangent lift of the base projection $h(t)$.

 To prove \eqref{eqn:adm_var_g} consider an admissible curve $(h(t),\eta(t))\in H\times\h$ and a generator $(h(t),\xi(t))\in H\times\h$ of the admissible variation $\del_{\xi(t)}\eta(t)\in \T\T H$.
-By Proposition \ref{prop:prop_variation} this variation projects to the admissible curve under $\tau_{\T H}$ and to the generator under $\T\tau_{H}$.
+By Proposition~\ref{prop:prop_variation} this variation projects to the admissible curve under $\tau_{\T H}$ and to the generator under $\T\tau_{H}$.
 This explains the first two entries in the triple \eqref{eqn:adm_var_g}.